oschwengers/bakta/README.md

 - ISFinder db (coverage=90%, identify=99% -> 2,981)

 To provide high quality annotations for distinct protein sequences of high importance (AMR, VF, *etc*) which cannot sufficiently be covered by the IPS/PSC approach, Bakta provides additional expert systems.
 For instance, AMR genes, are annotated via NCBI's AMRFinderPlus.
-An expandable general purpose framework for homology based expert system supports the incorporation of high quality annotations from multiple sources.
-This currenlty comprises NCBI's BlastRules and will be complemented with more expert annotation sources over time.
+An expandable alignment-based expert system supports the incorporation of high quality annotations from multiple sources.
+This currenlty comprises NCBI's BlastRules as well as VFDB and will be complemented with more expert annotation sources over time.
 Internally, this expert system is based on a Diamond DB comprising the following information in a standardized format:

 - source: *e.g.* BlastRules
 - rank: a precedence rank